jwalton/node-promise-breaker/README.md

 This is the [`Function.prototype.call()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) equivalent of `applyFn()`.

+Note that if you do not specify an `argumentCount` it will default to 0.
+You can use this handy shortcut:

+    pb.callFn(function(done) {doSomething(x, y, z, done);})
+    .then(...)

+to call into a callback based function from inside promise-based code.

 ### pb.withPromise(promiseImpl)

 Returns a new `{make, break, applyFn, callFn}` object which uses the specified promiseImpl constructor to create new Promises.